shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 ## The Four Phases of a Migraine Episode

-Understanding the stages of a migraine can help you recognize early warning signs and respond appropriately.
+Knowing the stages of a migraine can help you recognize early warning signs and respond accordingly.

 | Phase       | Description |
 |-------------|-------------|